bloodykheeng/notes/nginx/install-filebrowser-nginx.md

 **Default Credentials:**

-- Username: `admin`
+* Username: `admin`
-- Password: `admin`
+* Password: `admin`

 You can now manage files in `/var/www` through the web interface.
+Your instance is now up and running.
+File Browser will automatically bootstrap a database, in which the configuration and the users are stored.
+You can find the address in which your instance is running, as well as the randomly generated password for the user `admin`, in the console logs.

+⚠ **Important:**

+* The automatically generated password for the `admin` user is only displayed **once** in the logs the first time you run File Browser.
+* **Currently, this password is stored in the server logs**, so make sure to copy it and store it securely.
+* If you lose it, you will need to manually delete the database and restart File Browser to regenerate credentials.

 ---